dfinson/apifi/README.md

 The file starts off with the `apiUrl` (defaults to `${window.location.origin}/graphql`) and the `bearerToken`, along with their corresponding setters.
 It then has a corresponding method for each GraphQL endpoint on the back end.
 To use; import the *apifiClient.js* file, call the relevant method with whichever variables may be required, as well as the GraphQL response format, and the API stack is good to go.

 ### Logs
-Virtually everything is logged in real time (not on main thread) using *SL4J*.
-It's not perfect but it is fairly comprehensive.
+Virtually everything is logged in real time using *SL4J*.

 ### Upcoming
 1. GraphQL subscriptions.